DevShel/microsoft-workshop/README.md

    The application will run on `http://localhost:3000`.

-## Final Notes
+# Final Thoughts

-This project is specifically tailored for our BMSD workshop.
-It provides a hands-on opportunity for students to experience full-stack development with modern technologies in a controlled, standardized environment.
-We hope this workshop inspires and empowers the next generation of STEAM leaders.
+Building this project was very rewarding and I am happy with how it all turned out.
+I hope this helps inspire the next generation of STEAM students!